MattiDoubleU/Principles-of-Data-Analytics-Project/README.md

 ## About this project

-This project is the assesement for the Principles of Data Analytics module.
+This project is the [assessment](https://ianmcloughlin.github.io/2324_principles_of_data_analytics/) for the Principles of Data Analytics module.
 It focuses on the widely available [palmerpenguins data set](https://raw.githubusercontent.com/mwaskom/seaborn-data/master/penguins.csv).
 The data set is an excellent base to explore and demonstrate the following items:

     1. Source and investigate sets of data.